-3.10 Wiring of Poles, and Mast Arms

-- .1 Keep wire connections to a minimum, both in junction boxes and transformer bases.
+3.10 Wiring of Poles, and Mast Arms .1 Keep wire connections to a minimum, both in junction boxes and transformer bases.
 The use of pull pits for wire connections will not be permitted.
-Break out of the cable only those wires that are required, leaving unused wires uncut. - .2 Seal wire nut connections with professional grade vinyl electrical tape.
-Bundle off and tie wrap with wire nuts forming a cap and store bundle high up in transformer base to minimize water damage to wire nut connections. - .3 Install multi-conductor cable (#14 AWG stranded copper wire) from each signal head location through mast arm and the pole aperture, down through pole to the centre of the access door in the transformer base.
-Wire to be appropriate number of conductors for each application. - .4 Provide an additional 600mm of cable run for connection. - .5 Continue multi-connector cable run to controller and leave 1200mm additional cable. - .6 Provide drip loop where cable enters the pole from the bracket. - .7 Connect conductors in signal heads to wire nuts.
+Break out of the cable only those wires that are required, leaving unused wires uncut. .2 Seal wire nut connections with professional grade vinyl electrical tape.
+Bundle off and tie wrap with wire nuts forming a cap and store bundle high up in transformer base to minimize water damage to wire nut connections. .3 Install multi-conductor cable (#14 AWG stranded copper wire) from each signal head location through mast arm and the pole aperture, down through pole to the centre of the access door in the transformer base.
+Wire to be appropriate number of conductors for each application. .4 Provide an additional 600mm of cable run for connection. .5 Continue multi-connector cable run to controller and leave 1200mm additional cable. .6 Provide drip loop where cable enters the pole from the bracket. .7 Connect conductors in signal heads to wire nuts.
 Tape individually and face joints upwards in each head.
-Leave spare conductors full length, coiled and end terminated by folding back the last 150mm of the conductors with insulating tape. - .8 Ground all metal equipment to ground terminal in base using separate ground wire. - .9 Make final connections.
+Leave spare conductors full length, coiled and end terminated by folding back the last 150mm of the conductors with insulating tape. .8 Ground all metal equipment to ground terminal in base using separate ground wire. .9 Make final connections.
 Test the wiring and provide written results to Engineer in duplicate.
-Obtain approval from Engineer for finished work. - .10 Hot test all signals in the presence of the Engineer. - .11 Label each wire indicating appropriate signal head at pole base.
+Obtain approval from Engineer for finished work. .10 Hot test all signals in the presence of the Engineer. .11 Label each wire indicating appropriate signal head at pole base.

-[PROJ FAX REGIONAL MUNIC ECT NAME] DER NO.] CIPALIT TRAFFIC SIGNAL SYSTEMS JANUA 3.11 Mounting of Traffic Signal Controller Cabinet .1 Install cabinet on base.
-If cabinet is to be 19mm stainless steel band-it strapping. be fastened to a pole, use Cuomet .2 Seal cabinet to concrete base, using rubetween cabinet and concrete base.
-Tricabinet. .3 Connect traffic signal field wires to cab to confirm operation as per wiring diagr Engineer. .4 Contractor to connect detector loop and to cabinet as per wiring diagram and as 3.12 Installation of Pedestrian (RA-5) .1 Install controller cabinet in accordance vidirections. with manufacturers Signal Controller .2 If cabinet is to be fastened to a pole, band-it strapping. use 19mm stainless steel 3.13 Removal and Disposal of Damaged or .1 Dispose of hazardous material in accord laws including the Environmental Protection Obsolete Equipment .2 If requested by the Engineer, return tradewires to HRM.
-Disassemble and handle equipment to be returned to HRM.
-0 1 1 .3 When upgrading a traffic signal systemabandoned traffic signal infrastructure for 3.14 Grounding .1 Ground equipment in accordance with C CSA C22.2 No. 41 .2 Ground each pole and transformer base plate and bring the grounding wire back source and not to the controller. .3 Ground the traffic Signal Controller sequipment to a ground rod at the cabine the service ground. .3 Ground the traffic Signal Controll equipment to a ground rod at the cal
+3.11 Mounting of Traffic .1 Install cabinet on base.
+If cabinet is to be fastened to a pole, Signal Controller use 19mm stainless steel band-it strapping.
+Cabinet

+HALIFAX REGIONAL MUNICIPALITY [PROJECT NAME] [TENDER NO.] PALITY SECTION 34 41 13 TRAFFIC SIGNAL PAGE 23 SYSTEMS JANUARY 2022 Seal cabinet to concrete base, using rubber gasket and silicone between cabinet and concrete base.
+Trim gasket to be flush with cabinet.
+Connect traffic signal field wires to cabinet field terminals Test to confirm operation as per wiring diagram and as directed by the Engineer.
+Contractor to connect detector loop and pre-emption device wires to cabinet as per wiring diagram and as directed by the Engineer.
+3.12 Installation of Pedestrian (RA-5) Signal Controller Install controller cabinet in accordance with manufacturers directions.
+If cabinet is to be fastened to a pole, use 19mm stainless steel band-it strapping.
+3.13 Removal and Disposa of Damaged or Obsolete Equipment al.1 Dispose of hazardous material in accordance with all applicable laws including the Environmental Protection Act .2 If requested by the Engineer, return traffic signal equipment and wires to HRM.
+Disassemble and handle with care al traffic signal equipment to be returned to HRM.
+When upgrading a traffic signal system, dismantle and remove abandoned traffic signal infrastructure from site.
+3.14 Grounding .1 Ground equipment in accordance with CSA C22.2 No. 41 Ground each pole and transformer base back to the ground rod or plate and bring the grounding wire back to the ground at the power source and not to the controller. .3 Ground the traffic Signal Controller separately from all other equipment to a ground rod at the cabinet location and run back to the service ground.